oceanprotocol/ocean.py/READMEs/consume-flow.md

 # Quickstart: Marketplace Flow

-This quickstart describes a batteries-included flow including using off-chain services for metadata (Aquarius).
+This quickstart describes a batteries-included flow including using off-chain services for metadata (Aquarius) and consuming datasets (Provider).

-For pool creation, it is used as base token, OCEAN token.
-The base token can be changed into something else, such as USDC, DAI etc., but it will require an extra fee.

-It focuses on Alice's experience as a publisher, and Bob's experience as a buyer.
+It focuses on Alice's experience as a publisher, and Bob's experience as a consumer.

 Here are the steps:

 1. Setup
 2. Alice publishes data asset
-3. Market displays the asset for sale
-4. Bob buys data asset
+3. Bob downloads it

 Let's go through each step.